kirenpaulGitHub/K/README.md

   - Recognized with the Sprint Superstar Award by Allianz Partners for outstanding dedication and contributions.
   - Received the Best Leader Pinnacle Award from Allianz Technology Thailand.
 - **2023:**
+  - Promoted to Senior Associate based on a rigorous evaluation conducted by the Allianz Technology Global Team.
   - Secured first place in the hackathon hosted by Allianz Technology Thailand.
 - **2022:**
   - Honored with the Best Asset Pinnacle Award by Allianz Technology Thailand.